bhavesh-chainani/job-application-workflow/QUICKSTART.md

 python start.py
 ```

-The dashboard will open in your browser showing:
+This will start both backend and frontend servers and open the dashboard in your browser.

+The dashboard will show:
 - Sankey diagram visualization
 - Status breakdown charts
 - Application details table